-This page is my low-light of the week.
+This page is my lowlight of the week.
 I have four sinks in my classroom, and I love my sinks.
-I really appreciate them because in the past we have had two art teachers at my school, and one always had to be in a room without a sink.
-If you know anything about teaching art you know that a sink is practically a requirement.
-So, I really do appreciate my sink… However in addition to my long job list as artist, teacher, maid, and counselor, I also have to add plumber.
-Some people don’t understand that you can’t shove every unused art material down the sink… You really need to throw excess in the trash (or even better save it for later or just don’t start with an excess) before you rinse off brushes, etc. Every now and then (and by every now and then I really mean at least once a week) one of my four sinks gets clogged, and fills with water, because people want to use the sink even though it obviously isn’t draining… and I whip out my plunger and get to it.
+I appreciate them because in the past we have had two art teachers at my school, and one always had to be in a room without a sink.
+If you know anything about teaching art you know a sink is practically a requirement.
+However, in addition to my long job list as an artist, teacher, maid, counselor, and the list goes on, I also have to add plumber.

-Even though unclogging my many sinks is a low-light in a way I can still look at it as a highlight because once all the nasty stuff is out of the way sometimes beautiful splashes of paint remain.
-I hate clogged sinks, but in a way it can turn into a work of art.
+Even though unclogging my many sinks is a lowlight, in a way I can still look at it as a highlight.
+Once all the nasty clogged mess is out of the way sometimes beautiful splashes of paint remain.
+A collaborative work of art is left behind.

 - I used gesso to create a hazy base.

 - Next, I drew the sink outline with a pencil, and added value to create depth.
 I used India Ink in the dark areas to emphasize the darker value.